nishantp22/car-collision-detector-oops/README.md

                                and if they collide, the method will also print the time before collison and the distance of collision point from the car passed as argument.<br>
 <br>
 We first take an input from the user about the number of cars present.
 Then we store all the cars in a vector of cars.
-Then we perform suitable functions on any car under consideration<br>
+Then we perform suitable functions on any car under consideration.
+Also, we are assuming the inputs to be valid, weherever necessary. <br>
 <br>
 The approach used to check whether the two cars will collide or not is based on their relative posiitons and relative velocity :<br>
        1. If their relative posiiton is zero, then they have already collided.<br>